Miniontoby/ModUpdater/src/site/markdown/index.md

 ## Install

-Download the ModUpdater-1.2.0-SNAPSHOT-jar-with-dependencies.jar which is located at the 'target' folder
+Download the ModUpdater-1.3.0-SNAPSHOT-jar-with-dependencies.jar which is located at the `download` folder or in the releases section of github

 ## Usage